PMET-public/module-data-install/README.md

 view_order - optional, default is zero

-view_status - optional:enabled or disabled - default is enabled
+view_status - optional:enabled or disabled - default is disabled
+You cannot disable a view that is set as the default for the store.
+If you need to do this, first set another view as default